 This is why it is imperative that you check the source of your supplements.
 Where it is made, the regulations imposed and the extra procedures put in place.

 Military Muscle is produced in an FDA accredited facility that adheres to Global Standards for Food Safety.
-Furthermore, it is produced in the UK.
+Furthermore, it is produced in the USA and UK.

 Dietary supplements that are produced in the UK fall under the Food Safety Act 1990 legislation.